upekshaF/upekshaF/README.md

 - 👋 Hi, I’m @upekshaF
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning CS50
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Development Projects.
-- 📫 How to reach me ...on instagram - upxksha
+- 📫 How to reach me - upekshafernando18@gmail.com

 <!---
 upekshaF/upekshaF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.